lrobidou/findere/paper_companion/HMP_analyses/wrt_K/README.md

 # Stability of findere wrt K

-We propose an experiment to show the stability of the false positive rate and the query time of findere.
+We propose an experiment to show the stability of the false positive rate and the query time of findere with respect to the value of `K` .

 ## Reproduce the result